-Procuring LNG through 13 Projects in 6 Countries
+Procuring LNG from 14 Projects in 6 Countries

-In order to procure LNG in a stable manner, we have long-term contracts concluded through 13 projects located in the Asia-Pacific regions of Australia, Malaysia, Brunei and Qatar as well as in Russia (Sakhalin) and the US.
-Moreover, we are collaborating with a variety of players in Japan and abroad so that our procurement can be flexible and competitive in accordance with demand, thereby promoting diversification of procurement.
-Our procurement volume of LNG in fiscal 2017 was 14,244,000 tons.
+In order to procure LNG in a stable manner, we have 14 long-term contracts with projects located mainly in Southeast Asia, Australia, Russia (Sakhalin) and the US.
+Moreover, we are diversifying our procurement by collaborating with a variety of players in Japan and abroad so that our procurement can be price-competitive and flexible to adapt to demand fluctuation.

 4 LNG Terminals